 In the table, there are some convolution layers that are actually grouping convolutions.
 This is an efficient engineering trick that allows the acceleration of the network over two GPUs without sacrificing accuracy.

-If the group size is set to two, then the first half of the filters will be connected to the first half of the input feature maps and the second half will be connected to the second half of the input feature maps, as this image shows.
+If the group size is set to two, then the first half of the filters is connected to the first half of the input feature maps.
+The second half is connected to the second half of the input feature maps, as this image shows.

-The grouping convolution not only allows you to spread the worlkload over multiple GPUs, it also reduces the number of MACs needed for the layer by half.
+The grouping convolution not only allows you to spread the workload over multiple GPUs, it also reduces the number of MACs needed for the layer by half.